ChaoticTrials/SkyblockBuilder/README.md

 Everyone can list the teams.
 For that, you can use `/skyblock list <name>`.
 That will list either all the teams if no name is provided or the names of all players in a team.

-### Inviting users
-Everyone in a team can invite other players.
-For that, you can use `/skyblock invite <player>`.
-That will send an invitation to the given player.
-Only players with no team can be invited.

-### Accepting invitations
-Everyone with an invitation can accept them.
-You can only accept invitations if you're in no team.
-For that, you use the command `/skyblock accept <team>`.
-You can also decline an invitation by using the command `/skyblock decline <team>`.

 ### Teleporting back to home island
 If home command is enabled in the config, you can teleport back to your teams island with `/skyblock home`.